joelek/ts-autoguard/readme.md

 }, 0);
 ```

-Since the type assertion is performed at compile-time, TypeScript still infers the type of sum as `number` while the runtime type has changed to `string`.
-The sum changes from the number 3 to the string "0012".
+Since the type assertion is performed at compile-time, TypeScript still infers the type of `sum` as `number` while the runtime type has changed to `string`.
+The value of `sum` changes from the number 3 to the string "0012".
 Experienced JavaScript developers may notice the error since the error is introduced locally.

 A real-world example will most likely consist of serialization and deserialization occuring in separate applications, often executing on two different devices connected through a network.